QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 ### My Perspective

 Is it normal to tip in the UK?
-Many people, often those working in the restaurant/service industry (naturally), will argue that it is perfectly normal, and, indeed, expected. *I really don't think it is*, except, perhaps, within certain circles.
+Many people, naturally including those working in the restaurant/service industry, will argue that it is perfectly normal, and, indeed, expected. *I really don't think it is*, except, perhaps, within certain circles.
 Sometimes tipping is associated with etiquette which is particularly bizarre to me.

 I firmly believe that tipping is morally-indefensible, deeply unfair and harmful, and that it should not be done for any reason.